 >> Related: If I Move to a Lifecare Community Should I Keep My Long-Term Care Insurance?

 Equalized lifecare pricing: A newer version of the lifecare contract is commonly referred to in the industry as “equalized pricing.”
 With this type of pricing structure, when a resident makes a permanent transfer to assisted living or skilled nursing care, they do not necessarily continue to pay the same monthly rate they paid in independent living.
 Instead, they begin paying a pre-determined amount that is typically equal to the pricing for a specific residential unit.
 For instance, the contract may say something like, “When a resident transfers to our healthcare center, they will begin paying a monthly rate equal to the then-current rate for our smallest two-bedroom apartment.”
-This means that a resident who was in a lower priced (typically smaller) residence would pay more for assisted living or skilled nursing care services, but someone who was in a higher priced residence (typically larger) would actually pay less.
+This means that a resident who was in a lower priced (typically smaller) independent living residence would pay more for care services, but someone who was in a higher priced (typically larger) independent living residence would actually pay less.
 Thus the term, “equalized pricing”—all residents pay the same rate for healthcare services.

 Keep in mind that in the case of a couple living in a shared independent living unit, if both people require care, they each will pay the equalized rate for care.
 This is substantially different than a traditional lifecare contract whereby they would continue to pay the same monthly double occupancy rate they were paying while living independently.